sanjaalcorps/NepaliStemmer/README.md

 ##### Developers - Feel free to fork it and send me pull requests with your improvements.
 #### Found issues?
 Report it via Issues Tab.

-## Usage
+## Usage 1 - Getting root words
 <blockquote>String root = NepaliStemmer.getNepaliRootWord(someCompoundWord);</blockquote>

-This stemmer is based on
+This stemmer is based on a list of following.
+It strips off those compound word forming text from the word, giving a potential root word (which is not the same as base word)
-WordEndings (e.g. स्थानलगायत where लगायत is the WordEnding),
+- WordEndings (e.g. स्थानलगायत where लगायत is the WordEnding),
-Name Endings (e.g. रामकुमार where कुमार is the Name Ending), Place Endings ,
+- Name Endings (e.g. रामकुमार where कुमार is the Name Ending),
-Suffixes
+- Place Endings ,

-It strips off those compound word forming text from the word.
+- Suffixes

 Prefixes have not been integrated yet.